edupoux/MVA_2023_SL/README.md

 ## NEWS

-We are very sorry to announce that this course will only be available remotely.
+We are very sorry to announce that *this course will only be available remotely*.
 This year the only room that we were able to secure for the course (salle Henri Cartan, ENS) turned out to be 3 times too small, and its internet was not reliable enough to sustain a hybride mode.
 The course will then run through zoom in real time (there won't be video capture).
-Thhe quizz and Q&A will also be online and in real time.
+The quizzes and Q&A sessions will also be online and in real time.
 The time is every Friday afternoons from 4pm to 7pm.

 ## Course Organizers